DECEMBER 1942

 SubmarinesSS

-U.S. S-27, S-36 , S-39 , Sealion , Perch , Shark , Grunion.
+U.S. S-27 , S-36 , S-39 , Sealion , Perch , Shark , Grunion.

-I-70 , RO-66 , RO-60 , I-60 , I-124 , I-73 , I-23 , RO-30 , I-28 , I-164 , I-123 , RO-33 , RO-35 , RO-61 , RO-65 , I-30 , I-172 , I-22 , I-3 , I-15 , I-4 .
+JapanI-70 , RO-66 , RO-60 , I-60 , I-124 , I-73 , I-23 , RO-30 , I-28 , I-164 , I-123 , RO-33 , RO-35 , RO-61 , RO-65 , I-30 , I-172 , I-22 , I-3 , I-15 , I-4 .

-From a naval perspective, both sides retire to rebuild after disastrous loses - there were no major fleet engagements for 18 months.
+From a naval perspective, both sides retire to rebuild after disastrous loses - there are no major fleet engagements for 18 months.
 The US builds more and overwhelms the Japanese Navy in fleet actions in June and October of 1944.

-< Daily 1942 < November Home 1943 >
+< Daily 1942 < November Home January 1943 >